gsm1011/hadoop.admin/manuscript/chapter3.md

 environment variables are specified via plain text files.
 These files are called run configuration file, meaning that they provide configurations when the program runs.
-For example, file .bashrc under a user’s home directory is the run configuration file for bash shell.
+For example, file .bashrc under a user's home directory is the run configuration file for bash shell.
 It will be sourced (loaded) automatically every time when a bash terminal is opened.
 So, in this file, we can specify commands and environment variables for a running bash environment.